 Serum Tumor Markers for Gastrointestinal Cancer

-Serum tumor markers CEA and/or CA 19-9 for the management of gastrointestinal cancer are considered medically necessary if the medical appropriateness criteria are met.
+Serum tumor markers carcinoembryonic antigen (CEA) and/or CA 19-9 for the management of gastrointestinal cancer are considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

-All other serum tumor markers for the management of all other gastrointestinal cancers are considered investigational.
+All other serum tumor markers for the management of gastrointestinal cancers are considered investigational.

 The use of serum tumor markers is considered medically appropriate if ANY ONE of the following are met: